 The aforementioned restrictions are subject to certain exceptions including (i) the ability to incur additional indebtedness, liens, investments, dividends and distributions, and prepayments of junior indebtedness subject, in each case, to compliance with certain financial metrics and/or certain other conditions and (ii) a number of other traditional exceptions that grant Waitr Inc. continued flexibility to operate and develop its business.
 The Credit Agreement also includes customary affirmative covenants, representations and warranties and events of default.
-We believe that we were in compliance with all covenants under the Credit Agreement as of March 31, 2019.
+We believe that we were in compliance with all covenants under the Credit Agreement as of June 30, 2019.

-In connection with the Debt Facility, the Company issued to Luxor Capital warrants exercisable for 384,615 shares of the Company's common stock (the "Debt Warrants").
+In connection with the Debt Facility, the Company issued to Luxor Capital warrants which are currently exercisable for 399,726 shares of the Company's common stock (the "Debt Warrants").
 See Note 13 - Stockholders' Equity for additional details.